Archange-py/2048-Game/README.md

 > [Link to the original game on gihub](https://github.com/gabrielecirulli/2048) or [the game's official website](https://jeu2048.fr/).

+You can install it directly on your calculator, by going to [my script](https://my.numworks.com/python/archange/jeux_2048) on the Numworks website.

 Here's how it looks on the calculator: